apache/airflow/README.md

 ## Project Focus

 Airflow works best with workflows that are mostly static and slowly changing.
-When the structure is similar from one run to the next, it allows for clarity around unit of work and continuity.
+When the structure is similar from one run to the next, it allows for clarity around a unit of work and continuity.
 Other similar projects include [Luigi](https://github.com/spotify/luigi), [Oozie](http://oozie.apache.org/) and [Azkaban](https://azkaban.github.io/).

-Airflow is commonly used to process data, but has the opinion that tasks should ideally be idempotent, and should not pass large quantities of data from one task to the next (though tasks can pass metadata using Airflow's [Xcom feature](https://airflow.apache.org/docs/stable/concepts.html#xcoms)).
-For high-volume, data-intensive tasks, a best practice is to delegate to external services that specialize on that type of work.
+Airflow is commonly used to process data but has the opinion that tasks should ideally be idempotent, and should not pass large quantities of data from one task to the next (though tasks can pass metadata using Airflow's [Xcom feature](https://airflow.apache.org/docs/stable/concepts.html#xcoms)).
+For high-volume, data-intensive tasks, a best practice is to delegate to external services that specialize in that type of work.

 Airflow **is not** a streaming solution.
 Airflow is not in the [Spark Streaming](http://spark.apache.org/streaming/) or [Storm](https://storm.apache.org/) space.

 ## Principles

 - **Dynamic**:  Airflow pipelines are configuration as code (Python), allowing for dynamic pipeline generation.
 This allows for writing code that instantiates pipelines dynamically.
-- **Extensible**:  Easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
+- **Extensible**:  Easily define your own operators, executors, and extend the library so that it fits the level of abstraction that suits your environment.
 - **Elegant**:  Airflow pipelines are lean and explicit.
 Parameterizing your scripts is built into the core of Airflow using the powerful **Jinja** templating engine.
 - **Scalable**:  Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.